kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

   And the page-level annotation remains associated with the same section And with the same relative page, provided that page still exists

-Scenario: Annotation target no longer exists
-  Given an annotation's original target is no longer present in the updated layout When the DTP Specialist updates the preview
+Scenario: Open annotation target no longer exists Given an Open annotation's original target is no longer present in the updated layout When the DTP Specialist updates the preview
   Then the annotation remains Open
-  And is flagged for manual reassignment
+  And is flagged for manual reassignment by the Managing Editor.

+Scenario: Resolved annotation target no longer exists Given a Resolved annotation's original target is no longer present in the updated layout When the DTP Specialist updates the preview
+  Then the annotation remains Resolved
+  And is accessible from the correction list
+  And is no longer anchored in the current layout
 ```
-**Related requirements:** FR-05, BR-04
+**Related requirements:** FR-05

 ---